-Students need to complete the project using EXCEL and they are required to create a lecture video explaining each step of the project.
+Students need to complete the presentations/lab using screen capturing software and they are required to create a lecture video explaining each step of the project.
 No credit will be given if the audio does not work during the lecture video.